berryempire/berryempire.github.io/_posts/2021-11-26-new-embassy-in-confederation-of-cannaland.md

-# New embassy in the Confederation of Cannaland
+# New embassy in Confederation of Cannaland
 <code>November 26th, 2021</code><br>
 <p>
 We are proud to announce the establishment of a new Berrian embassy in Cannaland.